Qrauli/efficient-code-genai/examples/README.md

 ```

 **2. Modify the code:**
-Replace the `self.llm = ChatVertexAI(...)` block in all three specified locations with the following:
+Replace the `self.llm = ChatVertexAI(...)` block in all four specified locations with the following:

 ```python
 # Add this import at the top of the file